 WordPress doesn’t hold the content like your posts, pages, the comments people make or the settings on any static files, instead, it uses a database to hold those and other settings.
 The actual files that are uploaded to your hosting account simply tell the database what to display on the browser.
 Now that is an oversimplified explanation and lacks the proper terms but remember I still am Geek Impaired.
 The advantage here is that the database can be exported for backup very easy to save all the essential content.
 If the actual WordPress files on the hosting account are deleted or corrupted they are somewhat universal and can be easily downloaded and restored from WordPress.org.
-So as long as the database is safe you really can’t loose anything.
-It’s majorily divided into themes and plugins.
+So as long as the database is safe you really can’t lose anything.
+It’s majority divided into themes and plugins.

 Coding vs. Template